Irwin-Calmag/Ecommerce-Sales/README.md

   West Region is the leading region in terms of performance (YTD = $3.72M) with California being the best performing state contributing upto $2.34M of the sales, while South Region is the worst performing region ($1.87M) with Louisiana state having a very poor performance ($45.88K).

+  # Recommendations:

+  - Hire marketing managers, run influencer campaigns, and use retargeting ads in both office supplies and technology product categories to help boost the sales.
+  - Provision of state-specific discount codes and offer free shipping or faster delivery in targeted regions that are underperforming.
+  - Run holiday smart promotions e.g digital gift cards to attract customers, and exclusive discounts in the month of december to help maximize revenue.